MayamaTakeshi/learning-mrcp/README.md

 sudo ./install_sngrep2.sh
 ```

-The start like like this:
+Then start like like this:
 ```
 sudo sngrep2
 ```